boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/mongodb.md

     replication_key: Column name
     replication_value: column value that data starts from
 ```
-## ``FULL_TABLE``
+## FULL_TABLE

 This mode fetches data from the date column mentioned in the replication key from the start date as mentioned in the replication value.
-Once it is scheduled, the replication value is updated automatically from the imported data.
+Once it is scheduled, the replication value is updated based on the interval_type and interval_value from the imported data.
+For ex set interval_type as 'year' and intervalue value as '1'.In first schedule, will fetch the record from Jan 1, 2000 to Dec 31, 2000.
+In next schedule, will fetch the record from Jan 1, 2001 to Dec 31, 2001 and so on

 ```yaml
 metadata: